CodeYourFuture/js-exercises/week-5-practise/README.md

         - **Donate a bike** button background color to `black`
         - **Volunteer** button background color to `#8c9c08`

-You can use either the `.className` method or setting the styles directly in JavaScript.

 Here's an example of how the website should look for the blue button:

 ![Blue button example](images/blue_clicked.png)